Sophie Clarke

 Sexual offences

-- R v M: Defending allegations of rape and digital penetration made against client by a member of his own family.
+- R v M: Defending allegations of rape made against client by two separate complainants, one a member of his own family.

 - R v W: Representing client accused of rape of former partner in relation to a video capturing an act allegedly done without consent.